bilalraad/bilalraad/README.md

 ## I'm a Student and Developer

 - 🌱 I love to learn everything 😆
-- 👨‍🏫 Currently learning a laravel
+- 👨‍🏫 Currently working with Earthlink.
 - ⚡ Fun fact: I'm a cat enthusiast

 ### Connect with me